This trip is designed to combine Kasanka's amazing annual mat migration with time on safari in the national parks of Zambia and Malawi.

 Day2: Arrive Lusaka

-On arrival in Lusaka you will be met and transferred to our hotel.
+On arrival in Lusaka you will be met and transferred to your hotel.
 The rest of the afternoon is free to spend as you wish, which could involve a swim in the hotel pool.

-Accommodation: Pioneer Lodge and Camp, 1-night.
+Accommodation: Pioneer Lodge & Camp